oezingle/aesthetic-twitter-bot/README.md

  - Only pictures
  - Pictures saved with the wrong filetype won't work (eg, JPEG file called "image.png")
  - The bot skips posts while there aren't any images left to post

+# TODO test using brand new twitter app / no Elevated access